Angelmaneuver/wallpaper-setting/README.md

 #### Delete
 Want to delete your uploaded wallpaper settings?

 Of course you can turn it delete.
-Just go to the menu and click on "Delete" or "Uninstall" and your uploaded wallpaper settings will be gone!
+Just go to the menu and click on `Delete` or `Uninstall` and your uploaded wallpaper settings will be gone!

 ![Sync delete image](resource/readme/demo8.gif)